katzwebservices/dsidxpress/readme.txt

 == Changelog ==

+= 1.1.39 =

+* Fixed certain types of URLs for non-US MLS's.

 = 1.1.38 =

 * Fixed bug where notices were being shown and slideshow wasn't working when server was incorrectly configured.